Ezboard: History

-On March 11, 2003, ezboard version 7.2 was released.
-This was the last version of the core ezboard product to contain new features for nearly four years.
-After 7.2, various patches were applied to other areas of the ezboard service, such as spellcheck, free gold, meetup, and network performance and improvements.

-In January 2004, a SQL Based back-end created by Jordan Bortz began to be rolled out to all servers.
-This upgrade significantly enhanced performance and reliability; issues which had been significantly impacting ezboard previously.

 On March 4, 2004, Robert Labatt was appointed as ezboard's new CEO.
 Vanchau Nguyen later chose to leave ezboard but remained on the Board of Directors.
-Vanchau left in April 2004 according to his linkedin page.
+Vanchau left in April 2004.

-On March 14, 2005, ezboard 7.32 was released.
-This is the most recent numbered version to be released to all servers, although patches have been released since then.

-On May 31, 2005, ezboard claimed they were hacked, causing many boards to lose information, become inaccessible, or be completely wiped.
-Ezboard indicated that it was "impossible to restore all data to all boards".
-Assistance was requested from the FBI and $5,000 was offered for "information that leads to the direct arrest and conviction of the hacker".
+On May 31, 2005, ezboard claimed it had been hacked, causing many boards to lose information, become inaccessible, or be completely wiped.
+Ezboard indicated that it was impossible to restore all data to all boards.
+Assistance was requested from the FBI, and $5,000 was offered for information that led to the direct arrest and conviction of the hacker.

-On February 28, 2007, ezboard staff posted about a new version of ezboard – 7.33.
-Although this was primarily to compile the patches made since version 7.32, several small enhancements were also mentioned - the first to the message boards since version 7.2, released on March 11, 2003.
-Users did not expect this move as moderators had often stated that ezboard would no longer be updated.
-On May 1, 2007, these changes were officially announced, although there was no mention of 7.33.
-Therefore, the latest version of ezboard is still 7.32.

 ezboard and Yuku

 Yuku was the successor to ezboard.
-It has been alpha/beta software since it was first unveiled at DEMOfall 2005.
+It has been in alpha/beta software since it was first unveiled at DEMOfall 2005.
 On January 9, 2008, it was confirmed that Yuku was "coming out of beta", although a date has not been set.

-As of January 8, 2008, it has been confirmed that all ezboard communities would be moving to Yuku.
+As of January 8, 2008, it has been confirmed that all ezboard communities will be moving to Yuku.
 However, board owners can ask for a delay in the migration process.

 As of January 15, 2008, the ezboard home page redirects to a Yuku Welcome page.
 A link allows users to log into ezboard.

-ezboard switched all its boards to Yuku.

 On September 8, 2011, Yuku was acquired by CrowdGather, Inc. The acquisition included all legacy ezboard domains.

 Technology

 ezboard was written in Smalltalk VisualWorks 3.1 by Vanchau Nguyen with Jay O'Connor.
-There was no database used on the back-end, but instead a built-in flat-file object-oriented datastore (BOSS) which together with the overall power of the Smalltalk language made the code fast and compact for the time.
+There was no database used on the back-end, but instead a built-in flat-file object-oriented datastore (BOSS) which together with the overall power of the Smalltalk language, made the code fast and compact for the time.